aberke/floc-analysis/README.md

 ##### Panel creation via stratified sampling

-Panels are sampled using stratified random sampling (without replacement) so that the joint distribution of income and race demographics in each of the panels matches the distribution of the U.S. population, as reported by the Census (ACS).
+Panels are sampled using stratified random sampling (without replacement) so that the joint distribution of income and race demographics in each of the panels matches the distribution of the U.S. population, as reported by the Census (CPS 2017).

 We generate 10 panels for each of the 520 weeks.